GoogleChrome/web.dev/content/reliable/http-cache/codelab-http-cache.md

 ## Summing things up

-Having gone through the steps in this codelab, you're now familiar with how to configure the HTTP response headers in a Node.js-based web server using Express for optimal use of the HTTP cache.
+Having gone through the steps in this codelab, you're now familiar with how to configure the HTTP response headers in a Node.js-based web server using Express, for optimal use of the HTTP cache.
 You also have the steps you need to confirm that the expected caching behavior is being used, via the Network panel in Chrome's DevTools.